Cjcarlevato/Trends-In-Obesity-NSS-Capstone-Project/README.md

   <li> Correlations between number of laws passed by topic and overall state's obesity rate <br>
   </ul>

-### 3. Machine learning component.
+### 3. Linear Regression machine learning component.
 Use different socio-economic and health-related information as predictors for obesity rates on a county level in 2013.
 Some predictor variables include:
 <ul>
   <li> Racial group <br>
   <li> Age Group <br>